sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-nativescript-geolocation/cp-mobile-dev-kit-nativescript-geolocation.md

 [ACCORDION-BEGIN [Step 4: ](List the NPM modules as external reference)]

-In `GetCoordinates.js` file, you referred `nativescript-geolocation` and `tns-core-modules/ui/enums`.
-You now need to list these modules as external references in BAS configuration so when bundling, MDK editor knows not to worry about these references.
+In `GetCoordinates.js` file, you referred `@nativescript/geolocation` plugin.
+You now need to list this module as external references in BAS configuration so when bundling, MDK editor knows not to worry about these references.

 1. Navigate **File** menu | **Settings** | **Open Preferences**.